stephanenicolas/RoboDemo/README.md

 * using custom drawable and text locations
 * and some more for sure...

-To learn more, visit [RoboDemo Starter Guide](https://github.com/stephanenicolas/RoboDemo/wiki/RoboDemo-Starter-Guide) and [browse RoboDemo Javadocs online](http://stephanenicolas.github.com/RoboDemo/apidocs/index.html).
+To learn more, visit [RoboDemo Fragment Starter Guide](https://github.com/ericharlow/RoboDemo/wiki/RoboDemo-FragmentStarterGuide) and [browse RoboDemo Javadocs online](http://stephanenicolas.github.com/RoboDemo/apidocs/index.html).

 Modules
 -------